ZhengRui/1click_oversea/README.md

-# 1Click Oversea Web Scraping Framework
+# 1Click Oversea Conversion Framework

-A modular and flexible web scraping framework for extracting product data from e-commerce platforms, with a current focus on Alibaba's 1688.com wholesale platform.
+A modular framework for converting Chinese online webshop pages (such as Alibaba 1688) into structured formats suitable for deployment on international e-commerce platforms like Shopee, Shopify, and more.

+This framework is designed to automate the process of:
+- Extracting (scraping) product data from Chinese e-commerce sites
+- Translating and transforming the data
+- Preparing the data for seamless listing on global platforms

 ## Features